curl/everything-curl/cmdline-passwords.md

 Several potentially bad things are going on here.
-First, we're entering a password on the command line and the command line might be readable for other users on the same system (assuming you have a multi-user system), and curl will help minimize that risk by trying to blank out passwords from process listings.
+First, we're entering a password on the command line and the command line might be readable for other users on the same system (assuming you have a multi-user system). curl will help minimize that risk by trying to blank out passwords from process listings.